-- whether there is clear and compelling evidence that the student is unfit to continue studying; - whether suspension will improve the student's well-being, with the reasonable expectation that the student will be fit to continue study at the end of the period of voluntary suspension (if necessary, with appropriate support and reasonable adjustments).
+- whether there is clear and compelling evidence that the student is unfit to continue studying; - whether suspension will improve the student's well-being, with the reasonable expectation that the student will be fit to continue study at the end of the period of voluntary suspension (if necessary, with appropriate support and reasonable adjustments); - in cases where reason for suspension arises from a long-term health condition, whether the student has engaged with welfare support and services and it is clear that continuation with reasonable adjustment and appropriate support is no longer feasible; - in cases where a student has completed course work and has reached the FHS examination stage or commenced final examinations, whether there are alternatives to suspension that would permit graduation (for example, an aegrotat).

-On the recommendation of the College Welfare Committee, Executive Council may elect to seek advice from the University's Fitness to Study advisory panel and/or the Disability Advice Service
+To assist in reaching a decision, the Executive Council may appoint a sub-group to consider the details of an application and bring a recommendation to the next meeting.
+On the recommendation of the College Welfare Committee, Executive Council may also elect to seek advice from the University's Fitness to Study advisory panel and/or the Disability Advice Service.

+Students wishing to suspend may approach the College Accountant for advice but are responsible for making financial arrangements with the Student Loan Company or other agencies to extend the duration of study.
+Where possible, decisions over suspension will be made prior to the deadline for fee liability each Term (currently Monday of Fourth week).
 If appropriate, conditions will be attached to a student's return to College: for example, provision of a medical certificate from a medical professional with experience of the demands of study at Oxford.
-Return may also be subject to satisfactory performance in College Collections (or other assessments outstanding when the student went out of residence).
+The medical conditions may vary depending on whether Fitness to Study standard or special procedures are applicable.
+If a student suspends for a single year or less, it is not usual policy to set return Collections for the purpose of assessing fitness to study.
+Return may, however, be subject to completion of assessments outstanding when the student went out of residence.
 Where appropriate, on the recommendation of the College Welfare Committee, Executive Council will seek advice from the University's Fitness to Study Advisory Panel and/or Disability Advice Service to determine whether a student is fit to resume study (with reasonable adjustments, if applicable, determined by a current assessment of need prepared by a competent medical professional).